 ENSIGN GROUP (ENSG)·Q4 2025 Earnings Summary

-The Ensign Group (NASDAQ: ENSG) delivered another record quarter with Q4 2025 results that beat on both the top and bottom line, powered by all-time high occupancy and accelerating skilled mix.
+The Ensign Group (NASDAQ: ENSG) surged 14% to a new 52-week high after delivering another record quarter that beat on both the top and bottom line.
 The skilled nursing operator reported adjusted EPS of $1.82, crushing consensus by 13%, while revenue of $1.36 billion topped estimates by 6.3%.

 Did Ensign Beat Earnings?